openstack/tacker/doc/source/user/vnfd-sol001.rst

 * (optional) *workflows* - is a map of imperative workflow definition for the topology template.

-3. Top-level topology template file
+3. Top-level Topology Template File
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The *top-level topology template file* describes the abstract design of VNF.